List of Warrior Nun Areala characters: Jason

 Jason was Sister Shannon Masters' foster son.
-He was brought to Saint Thomas Church by Shotgun Mary who found being prepared for use as a human sacrifice by devil worshippers.
+He was brought to Saint Thomas Church by Shotgun Mary who found him being prepared for use as a human sacrifice by devil worshippers.
 An amnesiac, Jason has no memory of his life before this.
 He was taken to St. Thomas Church where Father Terrance Gomez took the boy in.
 Afterwards, with the two of them living in the Church rectory, Sister Shannon raised the boy as her own.
 There, he would help in the rectory as Father Gomez' assistant often reading the man's comics books.
 He would occasionally serve as his surrogate mother's child sidekick.
 He enjoys action figures and roleplays Sister Shannon's adventures with them.
-He has a friend in Roberts, a trenchcoat wearing man who occasionally passes by St. Thomas Church.
+He has a friend in Roberts, a trench coat wearing man who occasionally passes by St. Thomas Church.

 However, Sister Shannon admitted to herself that it was not a very normal childhood she was giving Jason, not with his being raised by a sword swinging Warrior Nun.
 Aside from that, she would teach him right from wrong, buy him ice cream, blushingly teach him about the "birds and the bees", or take him to comic book conventions.
 It was at one comic book convention that he was revealed to be touched by God with superhuman powers.
 With that, a very enthusiastic Jason was taken in by Father David Crowe to be trained as a Magic Priest.
 He trained with the other Silver Cross children under Sister Madeline and has since grown strong.
 Yet when Sister Shannon saw the boy she had taken and raised leave her, she could not help but cry.

 As for Jason himself, he is shown as being happy in Silver Cross under the tutelage of Sister Madeline.